DoubleBobCat/circos_zh_Wiki/jekyll-gitbook/_pages/highlights/recipe2.md

 title: Recipe 2 - Focusing on a Genome Region
 ---

-## Recipe 2 - Focusing on a Genome Region
 ### lesson
 In many of the examples in this series of tutorials, the highlights were used to draw data sets, such as gene position.
 Highlights are very useful for